forgojs/forgo/README.md

 ## Application State Management

-Forgo State (forgo-state) is an easy-to-use application state management solution for Forgo (like Redux or MobX), and is less than 1KB gzipped. https://github.com/forgojs/forgo-state
+Forgo State (forgo-state) is an easy-to-use application state management solution for Forgo (like Redux or MobX), and is less than 1KB gzipped.
+Read more at https://github.com/forgojs/forgo-state

 Here's an example: